Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 <p class="caption">(\#fig:chtenscansgraphicb)Distribution of ticket scans at the gates</p>
 </div>

-In general, ticket scans will typically follow a specific cadence for identical events.
-Our ballpark has four points of entry for fans and each point of entry has four scanners.
-We can tell that our entry process is slightly probabilistic.
-Not all scans will take the same amount of time because a failure requires adjustments or an additional scan and people move at different paces. _What is the maximum capacity of this system?_
+In general, ticket scans will typically follow a specific cadence for similar events.
+Our ballpark has four points of entry for fans, and each point of entry has four scanners.
+Our entry process is slightly probabilistic.
+Not all scans will take the same time because a failure requires adjustments or an additional scan, and people move at different paces. _What is the maximum capacity of this system?_

-This question is actually difficult to answer because we know that some gates are likely to be busier than others at different times.
-We are looking for the gate with the maximum throughput under duress.
+This question is difficult to answer because we know that some gates are likely to be busier than others at different times.
+We are looking for the entrance with the maximum throughput under duress.
+This gate will represent your maximum theoretical throughput potential.
 You will need multiple days of observation to get a good average figure.

 ```r